-An 800,000 gallon water storage tank will be constructed in Middletown to provide gravity pressure for the system and to provide storage for fire protection.
+The Durham Meadows Waterline Project includes the installation of approximately 30,000 linear feet of water main and an 800,000 gallon water storage tank to bring clean water from Middletown, CT to 120 local homes and businesses in Durham, CT, including the Coginchaug High School, Strong Middle School and the Durham Fairgrounds.
+The new tank will provide gravity pressure for the water distribution system and storage for fire protection.
 The new water main will also allow the municipal water supply wells at the Fairgrounds to be closed.
 The water supply wells located on each property receiving a water line connection will either be abandoned or converted to a monitoring well.
 The figure on this page shows the areas where the water line, tank, and other structures will be constructed.

 For more information on the Durham Meadows Superfund Site, please visit the EPA web page at www.epa.gov/superfund/durham